preda/gpuowl/README.md

 ## Usage
 * Make sure that the gpuowl.cl file is in the same folder as the executable
 * Get "PRP smallest available first time tests" assignments from GIMPS Manual Testing ( http://mersenne.org/ ).
-GpuOwL best handles exponents 70M - 78M.
 * Copy the assignment lines from GIMPS to a file named 'worktodo.txt'
 * Run gpuowl.
 It prints progress report on stdout and in gpuowl.log, and writes result lines to results.txt
 * Submit the result lines from results.txt to http://mersenne.org/ manual testing.